 A runner with second or third degree frostbite will not be allowed to continue and/or run the following day if signed up for the Polar Bear Challenge.

 Frostbite is avoided by dressing well – see the Clothing section for more details.

-Avoid dehydration, so make sure you drink at all the water stations.
+REMEMBER: It's important to avoid dehydration, so make sure you drink at all the water stations!

 Your skin will have more resistance towards cold when the natural skin grease is intact, so it is recommended not to shower in the morning of the race.
 As a minimum avoid washing your face with soap.
 A non-water-based lotion will also give a certain degree of protection if applied a couple of hours before going outside.